 - The course allows you to extend your theoretical and contextual understanding of animation, its audiences and media culture.

 - You will become familiar with professional-level enquiry, research, creative invention, project planning and management practices.

 - The course is taught within a multi-disciplinary environment of discussion and exploration of ideas.

 This award enables you to develop creative practical skills in a range of digital processes that are used in Animation and related fields.
-Within this course you can choose to focus in a particular area of animation such as VFX, 2D animation or 3D animation or even combine the areas to create new forms and ideas from the fusion of techniques and styles.
+Within this course you can choose to focus in a particular area of animation such as 2D animation, 3D animation or combine the areas to create new forms and ideas from the fusion of techniques and styles.